 To reside in an Apartment the prospective Resident and the Company will enter into a Residency and Care Agreement (the "Residency and Care Agreement").
 A copy of the Residency and Care Agreement applicable to the Apartments is attached hereto as Exhibit E. As outlined in the Residency and Care Agreement, residency in the CCRC provides the Resident with use of the CCRC's common facilities, the Basic Services described above and healthcare in the Healthcare Center when the Resident is no longer capable of independent living.
-To the extent the terms of the Residency and Care Agreement differ from the summary contained in this Disclosure Statement, the terms of the Residency and Care Agreement shall control.
-The basic terms and conditions contained in the Residency and Care Agreement are summarized as follows:
+To the extent the terms of the Residency and Care Agreement differ from the summary contained in this Disclosure Statement, the terms of the Residency and Care Agreement are summarized as follows: